 3) Makeup Remover

 A hydrating way to remove makeup: Massage some baume over the makeup, and wipe off with a warm, damp cloth.
+Be sure to not get the baume in your eyes.

 4) Sunblock Remover